tembo-io/website/src/content/blog/2024-05-28-tembo-self-hosted/index.md

 Both Tembo Cloud and Self Hosted leverage the same source code, which means that both options share the same interface and feature set.
 However, there are distinguishing factors that allow each offering to excel, according to user criteria.
 Take Tembo Cloud, for example.
 If you prefer to have the least management overhead and the most optimized Tembo experience, then this might be the best option for you.
 In Tembo Cloud, we're working on adding more regions and working on SOC2-Type2 compliance to strengthen its capacity for even more workloads.

 Alternatively, Tembo Self Hosted grants users an extra degree of autonomy.
-This might be best if you or your team want more control over your infrastructure.
-Moreover, if your goals are preferential towards a specific cloud provider (other than those supported by Tembo Cloud), then Self Hosted can help you achieve those goals.
-Finally, if you operate within a regulated industry, where data residency and other branches of compliance are paramount, then the flexibility of the Self Hosted offering will allow you to meet those requirements.
+This is best if you or your team want more control over your infrastructure.
+If your organization prefers a specific cloud provider or region, our Self Hosted solution can help you achieve those goals.
+For those who operate in a regulated industry where data residency and other branches of compliance are paramount, Self Hosted offers flexibility that allows for meeting those requirements.

 ## Deploy Tembo As You Choose

 ### Highly Configurable
 With any self-hosted application, configurability is key.
 Tembo Self Hosted is no exception.
-The platform comes with a set of default configurations and components for convenience, but you can easily customize the platform to suit your needs.
+The platform comes with a set of default configurations and components for convenience, but you can easily customize them to suit your needs.

 Example configurations include:
+- Custom Kubernetes cluster sizing and scaling
 - Custom logging, monitoring and alerting configurations
 - Custom auth provider integration
 - Custom network policies